pluveto/pluveto/README.md

 ### 👋 Hi there

-Creating things and building well-functioning systems with code is enjoying.
+Creating things and coding well-functioning systems is enjoying.

 ### 📜 Recent posts